 "There's thousands of people sitting in the Dallas County jail because they can't pay for bail.
 And it's not because they're a threat to society, it's not because they are dangerous to themselves or others, it's because they're poor," Guggenmos said.
 "And I felt like that was wrong and no one else was changing it, so I felt like I could, so might as well step up."

-Guggenmos is a semester and a half away from getting both his bachelor's and master's degrees from SMU, and has already raised $4,500 to start doling out bail grants to public defenders in Dallas County.
+Guggenmos is a semester and a half away from getting both his bachelor's and master's degrees from SMU.
+He hasn't yet handed out grants but plans to once his fundraising goal is met.

 A GoFundMe page is raising additional money.